haimengsong/ocr-client/README.md

-# ocr-client
+# Description
-client side of a website which recommends online courses based on job description built with react and spring boot
+Online course recommendation is a website which recommends online courses based on job description built with react and spring boot